converged-computing/mummi-operator/README.md

 - Should `OMP_NUM_THREADS` in the job entrypoints coincide with cores_per_task in the config?
 - Under what conditions do we cancel / cleanup jobs?
 - When should I do a PR to upstream mummi-ras?
 When everything working as we want?
+- When do we cleanup old jobs / config maps?
+If we need them for state, we have to keep around.

 ## Debugging